plisker/speaker-saver/README.md

     LocalForward 8888 127.0.0.1:8888
 ```

 After running `ssh raspberrypi`, you will be able to access the endpoints on your computer by navigating to `http://localhost:8888`.
-For example, the `/health` endpoing will be [`http://localhost:8888/health`](http://localhost:8888/health).
+For example, the `/health` endpoint will be [`http://localhost:8888/health`](http://localhost:8888/health).

 Please note that the `HostName` may differ depending on your Raspberry Pi's configuration.

-## Future Enhancements

-PIP Distribution: In the future, the project will be packaged for easy installation via PIP, eliminating the need for manual SCP transfers.